 In fact, it’s 4 more times more common.

 Statistics from New Hope Network paints a better, (and what presumes to be a) more accurate picture of how wide-spreading this health condition really is.

 Here are some of the most incredibly shocking statistics on the population affected by gluten.

 - 1 in 133 Americans is affected by celiac disease.
 The majority is undiagnosed of the disorder.

 - 6-7% of the U.S. population is estimated to have non-celiac gluten sensitivity.
 That’s about “22.6 million Americans” based on 2016 population data from U.S. News.

-- 29% Americans are keen to avoiding gluten for health reasons.
+- 29% of Americans are keen on avoiding gluten for health reasons.

 Gluten-free being listed as one of the Time magazine’s Top 10 Food Trends of 2012 is just a testimony as to how fast the gluten-free population is rising among us.